DRNC is excited to introduce our two newest law fellows, Jeremiah Clarke and Sarah Hoffman.

 (sponsored by American Tire Distributors)

-Sarah Hoffman joined DRNC’s criminal justice team in September 2021.
+Sarah Hoffman joined DRNC’s criminal legal team in September 2021.
 Sarah is one of 77 Equal Justice Works (EJW) fellows chosen nationally to address a wide range of unmet legal needs.
 Each year, EJW selects a class of aspiring public interest lawyers who have designed two-year projects in partnership with legal services organizations to build solutions in the communities they serve.
 The projects are funded by the generous support of law firms, corporations, foundations, and individuals.

 For her project, Sarah will gather and analyze data on the mental health treatment and solitary confinement units in seven North Carolina prisons.
-Working with DRNC’s criminal justice team, she will form recommendations for legal advocacy aimed at improving prison conditions for people with mental health disabilities.
+Working with DRNC’s criminal legal team, she will form recommendations for legal advocacy aimed at improving prison conditions for people with mental health disabilities.
 Her project will culminate in a report that will give DRNC a path forward in advocating for reform on these issues.

 Criminalization of disability is a pervasive problem.
 The occurrence of serious mental health disability in North Carolina prisons is about four times higher than in the general population.
 Current prison mental health services are grossly insufficient to meet the mental health needs of incarcerated people and treatment is often unavailable to those who need it.
 The prison environment can exacerbate mental health disability and make it difficult or impossible to conform behavior in accordance with strict prison rules.
 As a result, people who need help frequently receive punishment instead, including long stays in solitary confinement, where their mental health further deteriorates.
 Sarah’s important work during her fellowship aims to interrupt this vicious cycle and correct the inhumane prison conditions that are harming and destroying the lives of vulnerable people.